basxsoftwareassociation/htmlgenerator/README.md

 Django integration
 ------------------

-In order to use the element-tree renderer in django it is necessary to add a template tag which calls the render function.
+In order to use the element tree renderer in django html templates it is necessary to add a template tag which calls the render function.

 ```python
 @register.simple_tag(takes_context=True)